Khulna Tigers: 2017

-2018/19
+2019

 Khulna Titans retained Mahmudullah Riyad, Nazmul Hossain Shanto, Ariful Haque and Carlos Brathwaite.
 They also signed English batsman Dawid Malan and American fast bowler Ali Khan pre-draft.

 In the draft, the Titans got the very first pick and signed wicket-keeper batsman Jahurul Islam.
 Their overseas signings in the draft included veteran seamer Lasith Malinga, leg-spinner Yasir Shah, wicket-keeper batsman Brendan Taylor and more.
 Some of their domestic picks were Junaid Siddiqui, Subashis Roy, Taijul Islam, the young left-arm seamer Shoriful Islam and more.

 2019/20

 The franchise had signed former Australian captain and all-rounder Shane Watson and South African leg spinner Imran Tahir as their two direct overseas signings.

-However, During the player's direct signing period, a Conflict of Interests aroused between BCB and all other franchise.
-Subsequently, in September 2019, BCB made some changes in rules and regulations for this season and eliminating all franchises, BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
-Premier Bank Limited became the team sponsor of Khulna.
-They renamed it to Khulna Tigers.
-They have signed the likes of Mushfiqur Rahim and Mohammad Amir in the draft.
+However, during the player's direct signing period, a conflict of interest arose between BCB and all other franchises.
+Subsequently, in September 2019, BCB made some changes in the rules and regulations for the season.
+Eliminating all franchises, BCB took over charge of the current BPL and decided to run the tournament by the itself, renaming the tournament as the Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
+Premier Bank Limited became the team sponsor of Khulna and the team was renamed to Khulna Tigers.
+They signed the likes of Mushfiqur Rahim and Mohammad Amir in the draft.